isomerpages/nparks-apoc/pages/FAQs.md

 ---
 ### General Enquiries

-**Q) What is Asia Pacific Orchid Conference (APOC) about?** <br>
+**Q) What is Asia Pacific Orchid Conference (APOC) about?**
-A: Held every three years, APOC is the largest gathering of orchid researchers, professional growers, and enthusiasts in the Asia-Pacific region.
+<br> A: Held every three years, APOC is the largest gathering of orchid researchers, professional growers, and enthusiasts in the Asia-Pacific region.
 It supports the exchange and dissemination of knowledge, practices, and trends in orchid development, biotechnology, science, and conservation among the orchid community.

 **Q) Are there admission fees for the Show and Conference?**
 <br>A. Yes, tickets are required for entry to the Show and Conference.
-<br> More information on the Show ticketing can be found [here](https://www.apoc14.gov.sg/orchid-show-and-competitions/tickets/).
-<br>For the Conference registration, you can visit this [link](https://www.apoc14.gov.sg/conference/registration/).
+More information on the Show ticketing can be found [here](https://www.apoc14.gov.sg/orchid-show-and-competitions/tickets/).
+For the Conference registration, you can visit this [link](https://www.apoc14.gov.sg/conference/registration/).

 **Q) How do I get to the Show and Conference venue?**
 <br> A. Directions to the Singapore EXPO be found [here](https://www.apoc14.gov.sg/about-apoc14/gettinghere/)